timi-adeleye-bg/bg-tap-web-project/README.md

 -Open cloned folder and run `npm install`

-- Create a new database in MongoDB called `operations`
+- Create a new database in PostgresDB called `operations`

   -All other details for the db can be found in the .env file

-  -Run `npm run files` to load the database with imported tables
+  -Run `npm run files` to load the database with imported tables (nationality, state, lga, product, seed)

   -Run `npm run dev` to start the server.